georgekomen/aws/readme.md

    - simple scaling policy - depends on cloudwatch alarm, you need an alarm for each action e.g. one for scaling up and another for scaling down
    - step scaling policy defines  - defines multiple actions per alarm, continuosly performs actions
    - target tracking policies - define metric target, recommended

 **limits on autoscaling**
 - limits on number of groups and launch configurations
 - number of load balancers
 - one ssl cert per load balancer
 - one target group per load balancer

+**s3**
+- versioning and lifecycle events
+- versioning - s3 stores previous versions of an object any time it is modified. you however will be billed for every version you keep
+- s3 life cycle helps manage s3 objects and reduce costs. - life cycle events define rules for objects according to how long since it was created. with life cycle events:
+    1. you can move objects to a cheaper storage e.g. s3 infrequent access storage or glacier. you can move previous versions of an object to this kind of storage
+    2. object expiration life cycle
+- when naming s3 buckets, avoid underscores since they are not allowed in URLs